 Where possible, drain as much residual compressor oil from existing systems, lines, and traps; pay close attention to low areas where oil may collect.
-When replacing outdoor unit with mineral oil charged compressor line set and indoor coil must be flushed with system flushing agent to remove any mineral oil and residue from the existing system.
 NOTE: If changing refrigerant types, ensure the indoor coil and metering device is compatible with the type of refrigerant being used; otherwise, the indoor coil must be replaced.